 The Ouessant Sheep !

 The breed comes from the small island of that name, about 12 miles off the most westerly point of Brittany.
-These charming little sheep are claimed to be the smallest in the world, with the ram's shoulder height at just 48-50cm and the ewes 45-46cm.
+These charming little sheep are claimed to be the smallest in the world, with the ram's shoulder height up to 48cm (a little over 18in) and the ewes up to 45cm.
 Comparable measurements for the smallest British breed, the primitive Soay are 51-61cm for rams and 49-54 for ewes.
-They very rarely produce twins, and it’s unlikely that such a small sheep could carry or raise more than one lamb.
+They very rarely produce twins, and it's unlikely that such a small sheep could carry or raise more than one lamb.

 The horns of the rams are heavy.
 Curl forward and terminate in sharp, outward turning tips.
-Ouessant ewes are polled.
+Ouessant ewes are polled (ie they have no horns).

 The exceptionally small size of the Ouessant is attributed to the poor grazing on the island, which led to the selection of small sheep for breeding.
 The island is composed of the same ancient rock as the Land's End and Lizard peninsulas.
 Readers might recognise the English name Ushant from the sea shanty Fair Spanish Ladies: